verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-#### The `formie:stage:normalize:after` event
+#### The `formie:stage:normalize:after` Event

-The event that is triggered after Formie has completed the normalize stage.
+The event that is triggered after Formie has completed the normalise stage.

 ```js
 document.addEventListener('formie:stage:normalize:after', (event) => {